Who is this article for?

 To migrate Windows USMT data, as well as user and Code42 data, follow the instructions at both of the links below:

-- At the administration console, configure Code42 to back up USMT data.
+- At the Code42 console, configure Code42 to back up USMT data.

-- At Code42 apps, migrate backup data and apply USMT user settings.
+- In the Code42 app, migrate backup data and apply USMT user settings.

 An alternative to item 2 above does not rely on users operating the Code42 migration wizard.
 Instead, the admin logs on to each device and runs USMT loadstate commands manually.
 See Use Code42 to migrate Windows user profiles.